nyno-kb/python-101/_episodes/05-lists.md

 ~~~
 {: .output}

-## Character strings can be indexed like lists
+## Character strings are immutable

 Remember that you can get single characters from a character string using indexes in square brackets: